fastlane/github-actions/README.md

 ## GitHub Actions Maintainer

-The GitHub Actions Maintainer provides a set of GitHub Actions to make maitaining project easier.
+The GitHub Actions Maintainer provides a set of GitHub Actions to make maintaining projects easier.

 ## Actions